 At the kick off for Women Who Lead, one of the aspects of this initiative that resonated with me is that all of us lead in some capacity regardless if we have manager or director in our title.
 I was lucky enough to have some amazing women managers early in my career, and one of my goals as I’ve taken on more leadership roles is to pay it forward.
 I try to lead with sincerity and empathy.
 I love getting to know the members of my team as people.
 My goal as a manager is to support them because when they do well, we all do well.
 I try to practice transparency in my communication, be their champion, and bring clarity to our work.

-How do you connect with our consumers on both sides of the marketplace?
+How do you connect with our customers on both sides of the marketplace?

 I find it helpful to consider the entire picture when understanding our consumers and providers.
 We have access to a lot of data from our user and market research, analytics, AB testing, onsite surveys, community management, Connect & ConnectLocal calls, our sales team… I’m sure I’m missing other sources.
 I like pairing insights from behaviors at scale through our analytics with qualitative feedback.
 For me, there’s nothing like watching someone struggle through using a product or talking to someone about their experience.
 That level of personal feedback is a reminder that we’re building experiences for people to use.